 General elephant movement

-Over the two-year study period, collared elephants travelled on average 7.4 (SD = 1.8 km) and 7.9 (SD = 1.8) in the dry and wet seasons respectively (LMM estimate = 603.8, t-value = 7.4, Wald II chi-square test Χ2 = 55.3, p < 0.01, with individual elephant variation explaining only 4% of the variance).
+Over the two-year study period, collared elephants travelled on average 7.4 (SD = 1.8 km) and 7.9 (SD = 1.8) km each day in the dry and wet seasons respectively (LMM estimate = 603.8, t-value = 7.4, Wald II chi-square test Χ2 = 55.3, p < 0.01, with individual elephant variation explaining only 4% of the variance).

 Collar temperatures as a measure of the thermal landscape

-Collar temperatures were well predicted by ambient temperatures at both the fine temporal scale and large spatial scale. ollar temperatures from elephant positions ≤ 10 km away from the Skukuza flux tower were well predicted by hour-matched ambient temperatures from the flux tower (LMM estimate = 0.69; t-value = 121.8; Wald II chi-square test = 14,837, p < 0.01) and by season (estimate = 0.78; t-value = 15.6; Wald II chi-square test = 243.2, p < 0.01; Fig. 3a,b).
-Of the random effects, elephant identity explained 6.9% of the variance; the residual variance was 21.4%.
+Collar temperatures were well predicted by ambient temperatures at both the fine temporal scale and large spatial scale.
+At the fine temporal scale, collar temperatures from elephant positions ≤ 10 km away from the Skukuza flux tower were well predicted by hour-matched ambient temperatures from the flux tower (LMM estimate = 0.69; t-value = 121.8; Wald II chi-square test Χ2 = 14,837, p < 0.01) and by season (estimate = 0.78; t-value = 15.6; Wald II chi-square test Χ2 = 243.2, p < 0.01; Fig. 3a,b).
+Of the random effects, elephant identity explained 6.9% of the variance, while hour of day explained 14.2%; the residual variance was 21.4%.

+Elephant identity and hour of day as random effects contributed a standard deviation of 5.3°C which, after multiplication by the standard normal deviate (1.96), was used as the range of agreement between the two temperature measures (Fig. 3c for Bland-Altman plot).
+We further found that the mean of the two temperature measures modelled as a thin-plate spline smoothed term was a significant predictor of the difference between the ambient and collar temperatures in each season (GAM, p < 0.01, adjusted R2 = 0.75).
+The GAM fits are increasing curves over the range 15 °C – 35 °C, indicating that the correspondence between collar temperature and flux tower temperature is best at lower temperatures, and decreases at higher temperatures (Fig. 3c; cf. Fig. 3a, Supplementary Fig. 1).

-aytime collar temperatures were also well predicted by the two-year mean LANDSAT-5 temperature (LMM estimate = 0.9, t-value = 4.2; Wald II chi-square test Χ2 = 17.9, p < 0.01) and season (LMM estimate = 0.3, t-value = 6.0; Wald II chi-square test Χ2 = 36.3, p < 0.01).
+At the large spatial scale, daytime collar temperatures were also well predicted by the two-year mean LANDSAT-5 temperature (LMM estimate = 0.9, t-value = 4.2; Wald II chi-square test Χ2 = 17.9, p < 0.01) and season (LMM estimate = 0.3, t-value = 6.0; Wald II chi-square test Χ2 = 36.3, p < 0.01).
 Percent woody cover was also a predictor of collar temperature at this scale (LMM estimate = 0.01, t-value = 2.2; Wald II chi-square test Χ2 = 5.0, p = 0.03).

 Overall, we conclude that collar temperature captures variation in environmental temperature at the spatio-temporal scale of interest, and may be used as a reliable indicator of the variation in thermal landscape as experienced by elephants in the study area.